stellargraph/stellargraph/demos/node-classification/ppnp/README.md

 ## CORA dataset

-Currently the examples in this directory are tested on the CORA dataset.
-The PPNP model assumes that node features are available for all nodes in the graph.

-The dataset can be downloaded from https://linqs-data.soe.ucsc.edu/public/lbc/cora.tgz
+The CORA dataset can be downloaded from [here](https://linqs-data.soe.ucsc.edu/public/lbc/cora.tgz)).

 The following is the description of the dataset:
 > The Cora dataset consists of 2708 scientific publications classified into one of seven classes.